-firms in the sample within the industry.
-The industry classification basically follows the 33 Tokyo Stock Exchange industry sectors, but we merge industries which few firms belongs to the sample into a similar industry (see Appendix 3 for details).
+The QML approach is applied to estimate the market-based COE $(R{E,t})$, assuming that all firms share the same COE $(R{E,t} = R{E,t}^i, \forall i)$,14 and to interpret the results.
+We also estimate the industry-based COE for industry sectors with more than twenty samples within the industry.
+The industry classification basically follows the 33 Tokyo Stock Exchange industry sectors, but we merge industries with few samples into a similar industry (see Appendix 3 for details).
 The estimates of the industry-based COE are described in Appendix 4.